 3. Re-saving a JPEG repeatedly during editing

-Every time a JPEG is opened, edited, and re-saved as JPEG, another round of lossy compression is applied on top of the last one, compounding artifacts.
-Keep a lossless master copy (PNG, TIFF, or your editor's native format) and only export to JPEG as the final step.
+Every time a JPEG is opened, edited, and re-saved as JPEG, another round of lossy compression is applied on top of the last one, compounding artifacts — a phenomenon known as "generation loss."
+Keep a lossless master copy (PNG, TIFF, or your editor's native format like PSD) and only export to JPEG as the final step, once, right before publishing.

 4. Ignoring the actual display size

 Exporting a screenshot at 4x its display resolution and choosing PNG "for quality" produces an unnecessarily massive file.
-Match the export resolution to where the image will actually be shown, then pick the format based on content type — not the other way around.
+Match the export resolution to where the image will actually be shown — a 2x resolution is usually enough for sharpness on Retina and high-DPI screens — then pick the format based on content type, not the other way around.

 Real-world examples

-These are representative results from exporting the same source image as both JPEG (quality 85) and optimized PNG:
+These are representative results from exporting the same source image as both JPEG (quality 85) and optimized PNG.
+The gap is largest on photographic content and smallest — or reversed — on flat, low-color graphics.

 JPEG vs PNG comparison table